 Results

 The most parsimonious models explaining variations in activity parameters in the Amsterdam albatross included time elapsed since departure from the colony, month of the year, stages and sexes (Tables 4 and 5; Supplementary Figures S1 - S5; Tables S1), whatever the synthetic activity variables considered (PC1S, PC2S and PC3S; Table 4).
 The interaction between stage and time elapsed was significant for the first synthetic activity variable (PC1S).
-Selected models also included random effects on intercepts and slopes, indicating inter-individual variability in activity and inter-individual variability in the rate of change of activity as a function of time elapsed since departure from the colony.
+Selected models also included random effects on intercepts and slopes, indicating inter-individual variability in activity and in the rate of change of activity as a function of time elapsed since departure from the colony.

 In juvenile Amsterdam albatrosses, the most parsimonious models explaining variations in activity included time elapsed since departure from the colony, month of the year for all three activity variables considered (Table 5 and 6; PC1J, PC2J and PC3J), and sex was retained only for two variables (PC2J and PC3J).
-Selected models also included random effects on intercepts and slopes, indicating inter-individual variability in activity and variability in the rate of change of activity as a function of time elapsed since departure from the colony (Supplementary Figures S6).
+Selected models also included random effects on intercepts and slopes, indicating inter-individual variability in activity and in the rate of change of activity as a function of time elapsed since departure from the colony (Supplementary Figures S6).

 Changes in activity for all stages